yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 5. Repeat the process to add support to content-api.

-6. Push the changes to your repository so that VSTS CI will build a new image.
+6. Push the changes to your repository so that Azure DevOps CI will build a new image.

-7. Visit your ACR to see the new images, and make a note of the tags assigned by VSTS.
+7. Visit your ACR to see the new images, and make a note of the tags assigned by Azure DevOps.

 8. From WSL on your local machine, request a rolling update using this kubectl command: